Art Under the Elevated - Art Commissions

 • Jonathan ChesleyAlexandria Donati, and Andrea Parker (2017) - Rockaway Field Guide

-These commissioned artworks were featured along with community workshops to actively engage people of all ages in reenvisioning the underpass as a safe and inviting multimodal community and civic space to host a variety of events, including these temporary artworks.
+These artworks actively engage people of all ages in reenvisioning the underpass as a safe and inviting multimodal community and civic space to host a variety of events, including these temporary artworks.

 The space below the elevated A-line subway tracks is currently a fragmented demapped roadway, which has the potential to serve as an important cross-peninsula connection.
 With art and creative placemaking as a catalyst, RISE hopes to activate this public space to inspire the community to imagine its potential.